sagirumati/DynareR/README.md

-DynareR Package: Integration of R and Dynare
+DynareR: A Seamless Integration of R and Dynare
 ================
-Sagiru Mati (PhD)
+Sagiru Mati
+2020-08-08

 # About DynareR

 DynareR is an R package that can run `Dynare` program from R Markdown.

 # Requirements

 Users need the following in order to knit this document:

-* Dynare 4.6.1 or above
+  - Dynare 4.6.1 or above

-* Octave 5.2.0 or above
+  - Octave 5.2.0 or above

 # Installation